The-Responsible-AI-Initiative/Safe_Child_LLM_Benchmark/README.md

 2. Accessing the KSB-Behaviors Dataset.
 A curated list of 200 (or more) behaviors—100 harmful and 100 benign—that reflect various child safety scenarios.
 3. Pipeline for Red-Teaming LLMs.
 Tools to systematically query an LLM and measure how often it produces unsafe or disallowed content.
 4. Submitting a New Attack or Defense.
 Researchers can contribute new strategies to test how well an LLM avoids or filters out unsafe material.
-5. KidSafety and Refusal Judges.
+5. Child-safety and Refusal Judges.
 Evaluate LLM outputs against state-of-the-art classification or filtering models that detect harmful or refusal content.
 ________________________________________
 Installation
 You can install the kidsafetybench package from PyPI: